 Vietnamese spicy shrimp in tamarind sauce

-I was looking for a simple pan-sautéed prawn dish that I could serve as a small bite to a friend that was dropping by.
-Looking through my library, this is the dish I decided to try and it was a hit!
+I was looking for a simple pan-sautéed prawn dish that I could serve as a small bite to a friend who was dropping by.
+Looking through my library, I decided to try this dish, and it was a hit!

-It was not possible for me to find large or jumbo shrimp so I had to make do with the medium sized shrimp.
-The dish is super simple to cook, literally 10 minutes, so this is a dish you could cook up in a hurry.
+I could not find large or jumbo shrimp, so I had to make do with medium-sized shrimp.
+The dish is super simple to cook—literally 10 minutes—so it is a dish you could cook up in a hurry.

-The dish highlights the simplicity and beauty of Vietnamese flavors.
-The shrimp are coated heavily in a sour tamarind sauce and pops with the heat from Sriracha sauce.
-Make sure you keep the balance between the sour tamarind and the spice, you do not want one overpowering the other.
-The loads of cilantro garnish act a nice foil for the flavors.
+The dish highlights the simplicity and beauty of Vietnamese flavours.
+The shrimp are coated heavily in a sour tamarind sauce and pop with the heat from Sriracha sauce.
+Make sure you keep the balance between the sour tamarind and the spice; you do not want one overpowering the other.
+Loads of cilantro garnish act as a nice foil for the flavours.

 This cookbook is one of many Vietnamese cookbooks on my shelf.
 I have been pulling it out ever so often to read and have cooked very little from it.
-However, and those recipes that I have tried are simple but amazing.
+However, the recipes that I have tried are simple but amazing.
 Andrea Nguyen fled Vietnam with her family and her mother's recipe cookbook and settled in Southern California.
-Se started her carer in banking but her obsession with great Vietnamese cooking transformed her to a author, restaurant reviewer, chef and cookbook writer.
+She started her career in banking, but her obsession with great Vietnamese cooking transformed her into an author, restaurant reviewer, chef and cookbook writer.
 This book is part a collection of recipes and part culinary history entwined with culture.
 This book has won numerous awards, but most of all is a fun book to have and to cook from.

 Ingredients: